Rentals for Residents and Visitors at Hotel Del Coronado’s Del Beach

-We arrived around lunch time when lunch and margaritas were in full swing.
+We arrived around lunchtime when lunch and margaritas were in full swing.
 Within about five minutes of arrival to our cabanette, I was able to flag down a server and request a menu.
 He returned within a few minutes to take our order.

 Now, we are used to luxury hotel pricing but I thought the menu was fairly priced.
 Most of the items are preassembled so that the servers can deliver them to you within about 10 minutes.
 I might caution that if the server mentions that they are waiting for the main kitchen to restock a particular item, it might be wise to choose something else.
 In our case, it took longer than expected but the homemade chips and guac and fruit sticks were worth the wait.
-My salad came our right away and I forgot to take a photo of it.
+My salad came out right away and I forgot to take a photo of it.

-Snacks for the kids include popsicles and ice cream, an ants on a log kit, pita chips and dip, the chips and guac and fruit sticks.
+Snacks for the kids include popsicles and ice cream, ants on a log kit, pita chips and dip, the chips and guac and fruit sticks.
 The cocktail menu is quite extensive and I overheard plenty of guests place custom orders that the servers were able to accommodate with ease.
 Remember that alcohol on the beach is otherwise not allowed.
 Note that the only water option is bottled water, so bring your own if that bothers you.

 Break Up the Day with a Spa Treatment